Accessible Voter Registration

 Curbside voting and other assistance is available

 If you require assistance in reading or completing forms, please ask an election official to provide help.
 You may also bring your own assistant.
-If you have a physical disability, help is available.
+If you have a disability, help is available.
 Please ask an election officer for assistance you may need at any stage of the voting process.

-If you are 65 or older, or have a physical disability, you may vote on Election Day without leaving your vehicle.
+If you are 65 or older, or have a disability, you may vote on Election Day without leaving your vehicle.
 This is called curbside voting.
 If you would like to use curbside voting, make sure to use the designated parking space at the polling location and follow the instructions on any signage.
 Some voters find it helpful to bring an assistant who can enter the polling place to ask an election officer for curbside assistance.
 You may also find it helpful to call ahead to alert the officers of election of the time you plan to arrive.

 Remember, if you have questions, ask an election officer to explain your rights.